[NEW] Ethiopia Nigusse Gemeda Karamo Anaerobic Natural

 <How to brew>

-We recommend aging the coffee for 1-2 weeks after roasting and brewing it at around 92℃. ( Click here for the brewing recipe we use.)
+We recommend aging the coffee for one to two weeks after roasting, and then brewing it at around 92°C. ( Click here for the brewing recipe we use.)

 Hand drip (hot): 〇 Hand drip (iced): △